hapijs/good/examples/censoring-with-white-out.md

 }, 'stdout']
 ```

-**NOTE: This example is untested.
-Please submit a PR to remove this note if you test and it works or to correct if it doesn't.**

 This reporter spec logs response and log events to the console.
 It removes any data with key `password` (will not appear in output) and censors data with key `age` (appears as Xs).

 It uses `good-squeeze` to select only log and response events.